NanoComp/meep/doc/docs/Download.md

 # Download
 ---

-The latest development source is available on [GitHub](https://github.com/stevengj/meep).
+The source repository is available on [GitHub](https://github.com/stevengj/meep).

-The current stable release is **version 1.5** which can be downloaded from:
+The current stable release is **version 1.6** which can be downloaded from:

 -   <https://github.com/stevengj/meep/releases>

-Refer to the [NEWS file](https://github.com/stevengj/meep/blob/master/NEWS.md) to see what's new in this version, and be sure to read the [Installation](Installation.md) section for how to compile and install it.
+Refer to [NEWS](https://github.com/stevengj/meep/blob/master/NEWS.md) for a list of the latest changes, and be sure to read the [Installation](Installation.md) section for how to compile and install it.

-Please subscribe to the **meep-announce** mailing list to receive notifications when new versions are released:
+Subscribe to the **meep-announce** mailing list to receive notifications when new versions are released:

 -   [meep-announce mailing list](http://ab-initio.mit.edu/cgi-bin/mailman/listinfo/meep-announce)